dqops/dqo/docs/integrations/azure-data-factory/index.md

 === "Get table data quality status"

-    The table data quality status receive the overall data quality status of a table based on checks run in the DQOps platform.
+    The table data quality status receives the overall data quality status of a table based on checks run in the DQOps platform.
     If there are any issues with the table, the operator will inform about the scale of the issue and point towards a specific area of the data quality that needs improvement.

     It can be used to collect information about the data quality before or after the execution of a significant operation, which might save operational costs and time.

-    The URL contain the name of the connection, schema and table.
+    The URL contains the name of the connection, schema and table.

     Request method: GET